OlivierCharlier/button_up_WP_plugin/README.md

 5. your site is automatically updated with this new color for the UP button!

-## Thank you

-I thank you for using my plugin

 ## To do list...

 To upgrade this plugin, here are a few ideas: